1951

 September 12

-Benny Carter Band
+Benny Carter Sextet

 Benny Carter (tp & as & dir); Herbie Harper (tb); Wardell Gray (ts); Ernie Freeman (p); Harry Babasin (b); George Jenkins (d).